orlawalsh/candle-queen/README.md

 #### Carousel Testing:
 * The Carousel was tested to ensure the next and previous buttons were working and the slide selector at the botton of the carousel was also tested.
 * The Carousel image changes based on screen resolution so this was tested to ensure the correct image was displayed based on screen resolution.

+#### Devices used for testing:
+I used a mix of devices for all the above testing.
+BrowserStack along with my own devices, friends and families devices were used for testing.

+* Mobile devices:
+  * Xiaomi: Mi 10T Pro, Note 10 Lite.
+  * Samsung Galaxy: S10, S20, S21.
+  * Google: Pixel 5, Nexus 6.
+  * iPhone: 6S, 11, 11 Pro, 12.

+* Tablet devices:
+  * Samsung Tab: A7.
+  * iPad: Pro 12.9, Mini 2019.

+* Browsers:
+  * Chrome.
+  * FireFox.
+  * Safari.
+  * Edge.

 # Deployment